ThomasQuinnKelly/bip-reference-person/README.md

 	</distributionManagement>

 You MUST also update your local ~/.m2/settings.xml as shown below.
+Replace values between {{Text}} with your information

 	<settings>
 	  <servers>